jcat-dev/multi-step/README.md

 - Receive form validation messages if:
   - A field has been missed
   - The email address is not formatted correctly
-  - A step is submitted, but no selection has been made

 ## Links
 - Solution URL: [Add solution URL here](https://your-solution-url.com)